-- 14.5 The Parish of West Lavington contains no National Nature Reserves but does contain two Sites of Special Scientific Interest: Salisbury Plain SSSI occupying largely the same areas as the SPA/SAC in the southern part of the Plan Area; and a portion of Great Cheverell Hill SSSI in the very western part of the Plan Area.
+- 13.5 The Parish of West Lavington contains no National Nature Reserves but does contain two Sites of Special Scientific Interest: Salisbury Plain SSSI occupying largely the same areas as the SPA/SAC in the southern part of the Plan Area; and a portion of Great Cheverell Hill SSSI in the very western part of the Plan Area.
 Great Cheverell Hill SSSI is 33 hectares in area, notified most recently in 1985, and designated because it is an area of botanically rich chalk grassland on the northern edge of Salisbury Plain.
 With over 40 plant species per square metre in some areas.
-The site supports 3 nationally restricted plant species and several uncommon butterflies. - 14.6 Within the Plan Area lie a series of County Wildlife Sites located towards the southern end of the Parish on the north edge of the Imber Ridge perimeter path, the Warren (a wooded area just south of West Lavington) and Rams Cliff to the east of West Lavington.
+The site supports 3 nationally restricted plant species and several uncommon butterflies. - 13.6 Within the Plan Area lie a series of County Wildlife Sites located towards the southern end of the Parish on the north edge of the Imber Ridge perimeter path, the Warren (a wooded area just south of West Lavington) and Rams Cliff to the east of West Lavington.
 An area of woodland (Manor House Woods) just to the east of the A360/B3098 junction is also identified as a County Wildlife Site.
 It lies almost entirely outside the Plan Area although a tiny part in the north-west corner of the site lies just inside the eastern boundary north of Lavington Lane.

-15. Local Green Space
+14. Local Green Space

-- 15.1 In 2012, the Government introduced a new designation of Local Green Space through the NPPF allowing local communities to put forward green areas of particular importance to them for protection.
-Once designated, planning permission will only be granted for the development of the sites in very special circumstances or if the development clearly enhances the Local Green Space for the purposes it was designated. - 15.2 Local Green Space designation will not be appropriate for most green areas or open space.
-The designation should only be used where the green space is in reasonably close proximity to the community it serves; where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and where the green area concerned is local in character and is not an extensive tract of land.

-15.3 The sites listed in the policy have been assessed as according with the criteria for Local Green Space as set out in the NPPF and are therefore considered to be in reasonably close proximity to the community they serve; local in character and not an extensive tract of land; and demonstrably special to the local community and holding a particular local significance.
+- 14.1 In 2012, the Government introduced a new designation of Local Green Space through the NPPF allowing local communities to put forward green areas of particular importance to them for protection. - 14.2 Local Green Space designation will not be appropriate for most green areas or open space.
+The designation should only be used where the green space is in reasonably close proximity to the community it serves; where the green area is demonstrably special to a local - community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and where the green area concerned is local in character and is not an extensive tract of land. - 14.3 The sites listed in the policy have been assessed as according with the criteria for Local Green Space as set out in the NPPF and are therefore considered to be in reasonably close proximity to the community they serve; local in character and not an extensive tract of land; and demonstrably special to the local community and holding a particular local significance.
 A tabular assessment of each of the designated Local Green Spaces against the criteria set out in the NPPF, together with a brief summary of each of the areas is set out in Appendix 1.
-A detailed map of each of the Local Green Spaces is also included in Appendix 1.
+The Policies Map shows the location of all the Local Green Spaces, with individual plans below Policy NE1 clearly showing the boundaries.
 More detail is also set out in the Local Green Spaces Evidence document which accompanies this Neighbourhood Plan.